edhowland/barcampgr2018/stack_overflow/talk.md

 Most, if not all, functional languages support it out of the box.

+For the rest, here some results I discovered:

 - Ruby: Not by default, but can be set on by some envronment setting.
 - Javascript - Yes, in ES6, but not before that.
 Not sure if Bable will help you there.
 (See the Babel TCO plug-in link below)
 - Perl - It appears so.
 Needs more research, and also Perl5? or Perl6?
 - Python - See the link below.
 - Lua - Yes, appparently
 JVM languages: Java, Clojure, etc. - No.
+- Clojure : Probably yes with the 'recur' keyword.
 - ClojureScript - Yes, if using ES6, or the Babel plug-in
-- Scala - Although a JVM language, the compiler rewrites recursion calls into iterative loops.
+- Scala - Although a JVM language, the compiler rewrites recursion calls into iterative loops..
+Might require a function decorator.
 - .Net languages: F# : Yes, C#: No. Not sure about others.

 ## Caveats regarding using TCO